abbotto/rectangular/readme/naming.md

 ### Services
 - Services should be named in `UpperCamelCase` format.
 - Built-in Angular services are prefixed with `$`.
-To keep things concise, other services should have a suffix of `$`.
+To keep things consistant and concise, other services should have a suffix of `$`.
 	- Built-in: `$location`.
 	- Other: `Weather$`.